betsee/betse/doc/md/INSTALL.md

 	     CLT _preceding_ this date (e.g., April 11, 2013 for the CLT
          corresponding to XCode 4.6.3).
       1. Download and install this version.
-   1. **_(Not recommended)_** Automatically download and install the CLT.
-While error-prone and hence discouraged, automatically downloading and installing the CLT with Apple-based automation is technically feasible in common edge cases.
-Specifically, if your system has been upgraded to both the most recently released minor version of the currently installed major version of macOS _and_ the most recently released version of XCode for that version of macOS, the following command _should_ suffice.
+   1. **_(Not recommended)_ Automatically download and install the CLT.** While error-prone and hence discouraged, automatically downloading and installing the CLT with Apple-based automation _is_ technically feasible in common edge cases.
+If your system has been upgraded to both the most recently released minor version of the currently installed major version of macOS _and_ the most recently released version of XCode for that version of macOS, the following command _should_ suffice.
 If in doubt, prefer the manual approach listed above instead.

             $ xcode-select –install